Tudat/tudat/tutorials/tudatFeatures/estimationSetup/estimationExecution.rst

    - :literal:`parametersToEstimate`

-      A :literal:`boost::shared_ptr< EstimatableParameterSet< ObservationScalarType > >` variable which contains the full list of parameters that are to be estimated.
+      A :literal:`std::shared_ptr< EstimatableParameterSet< ObservationScalarType > >` variable which contains the full list of parameters that are to be estimated.

    - :literal:`observationSettingsMap`

-      A list of :class:`ObservationSettings` that may be provided as either :literal:`std::multimap< LinkEnds, boost::shared_ptr< ObservationSettings > >` or a :literal:`std::map< ObservableType, std::map< LinkEnds, boost::shared_ptr< ObservationSettings > >`.
+      A list of :class:`ObservationSettings` that may be provided as either :literal:`std::multimap< LinkEnds, std::shared_ptr< ObservationSettings > >` or a :literal:`std::map< ObservableType, std::map< LinkEnds, std::shared_ptr< ObservationSettings > >`.
 In the former case, the list is sorter by :literal:`LinkEnds` only, in the latter by both :literal:`ObservableType` and :literal:`LinkEnds`

    - :literal:`integratorSettings`

-      A :literal:`boost::shared_ptr< IntegratorSettings< TimeType > >` object which contains all settings for the numerical integrator, used to numerically calcualte the dynamics and variational equations.
+      A :literal:`std::shared_ptr< IntegratorSettings< TimeType > >` object which contains all settings for the numerical integrator, used to numerically calcualte the dynamics and variational equations.

    - :literal:`propagatorSettings`

-      A :literal:`boost::shared_ptr< PropagatorSettings< ObservationScalarType > >` object which contains all propagation settings.
+      A :literal:`std::shared_ptr< PropagatorSettings< ObservationScalarType > >` object which contains all propagation settings.

       .. warning::